About the oscillatory possibilities of the dynamical systems: Acknowledgments

 \section{Acknowledgments}

 The content of this paper is fruit of work devoted to the development and understanding of a family of physical devices, the BOITAL family, to which J. I. Rosell, F. Boixader, J. Farjas, R. Pons, and M. Figueras have also significantly contributed.
 The paper is dedicated to \textit{Design for a Brain}, a book by W. R. Ashby, which we have encountered just when ending the work and whose reading has convinced us that if the author had met the BOITAL devices, in addition to his Homeostat apparatus, we would have found the content of our paper in it.
-We are grateful to an anonymous referee of Physica D for helpful and stimulating comments.
+We are deeply grateful to one of the referees for useful and stimulating comments.
 Financial support from the Spanish and Catalan Governments, under Grants BFM2002-2366, FIS2007-66944-C02-01, FIS2008-06024-C03-02, SGR2001-187, and SGR2005-358, is acknowledged.